 Diversifying markets for Canadian oil production is vital to ensure Canada receives full value for its natural resources.

 Canadian oil supply is growing, just at a slower pace than previously forecast.
-This reality, combined with the fact that the International Energy Agency reports a quarter of the total world energy demand will still be met by oil in 2040, means Canada needs more pipelines in all directions to supply growing global needs as well as domestic markets.
+This reality, combined with the fact that the International Energy Agency reports more than a quarter of the total world energy demand will still be met by oil in 2040, means Canada needs more pipelines in all directions to supply growing global needs as well as domestic markets.
 Less than one per cent of Canada’s oil is shipped to markets outside North America.
 So the case for additional pipelines remains urgent to move Canadian oil to Canadians and to the world.

 Learn more about how crude oil is transported.